kenwer/pam-analyzer/README.md

 Campaigns are discovered automatically from the audio recordings root: any subdirectory containing a `campaign.toml` sidecar is treated as a campaign.

-### BirdNET
+### Run bird species detection using BirdNET or Perch v2
+The app bundles offers two models to detect birds in the specified campaigns:

+- **BirdNET**: TFLite model from BirdNET-Analyzer.
+Analyses 3-second segments at 48 kHz.
+Supports configurable segment overlap (0 - 2.9 s) and a per-week geographic species filter built from the campaign's coordinates.
+- **Perch v2**: Google's SavedModel for bird vocalization classification.
+Analyses 5-second windows at 32 kHz with no overlap.
+Honors the campaign's location filter by post-filtering its open-world output against BirdNET's regional whitelist.

-Run bird species detection using BirdNET-Analyzer.
-Configurable parameters include minimum confidence threshold, segment overlap, and additional language columns for species names.
-Each 3-second detection is assigned a within-segment `Rank` (1 = highest-confidence species in that window), useful for deprioritising detections that are consistently outcompeted by other species in the same clip.
+Common parameters include minimum confidence threshold and additional language columns for species names.
+Each detection is assigned a within-segment `Rank` (1 = highest-confidence species in that window), useful for deprioritising detections that are consistently outcompeted by other species in the same clip.
 Analyses can be run per-campaign or across all campaigns.
 See [Output files](#output-files) for what is written to disk.

 ### Output files
 Analysis results are written to the **detections output path** set in Project Settings.
 When that path is left empty it defaults to `{audio_recordings_root}/{project}-detections/`.
-Each campaign gets its own subfolder there, and the app writes only two kinds of CSV:
+Each campaign gets its own subfolder there, with one detections CSV **per model run**:

 ```
 {detections_output_path}/
 └── {campaign}/
+    ├── {campaign}-detections-birdnet.csv   # one row per BirdNET detection
-    ├── {campaign}-detections.csv      # one row per detection; reviewed and annotated in the Examine panel
+    ├── {campaign}-detections-perch.csv     # one row per Perch v2 detection (only if Perch was run)
     ├── {campaign}-species-list.txt         # location mode only: the geographic species list BirdNET used
     └── {aru}/.../week_NN/
         └── *.BirdNET.results.csv           # BirdNET's own raw output, one file per recording
 ```

-- **`{campaign}-detections.csv`** is the file you work with.
-It collects every detection in the campaign, carries the annotation columns (`Verified`, `Corrected_Species`, `Comment`), and is rewritten in place as you edit in the Examine panel.
+- **`{campaign}-detections-{model}.csv`** is the file you work with.
+Each model run writes its own file so BirdNET and Perch v2 outputs coexist for the same campaign.
+Every row carries a `Model` column identifying its source, plus the annotation columns (`Verified`, `Corrected_Species`, `Comment`).
+The Examine panel loads every model file it finds for the campaign and concatenates them; annotations are written back to the file the row came from.
+Legacy unsuffixed `{campaign}-detections.csv` files from earlier app versions are still loaded as a fallback.
 - **`*.BirdNET.results.csv`** are BirdNET-Analyzer's raw per-recording outputs.
-The app parses them to build the detections CSV and then leaves them on disk, so a re-run can reuse them.
+The app parses them to build the BirdNET detections CSV and then leaves them on disk, so a re-run can reuse them.
+(Perch v2 doesn't produce intermediate per-recording files.)

 Alongside the CSVs the app saves the species lists involved in the run as plain `.txt` files:

 - **`{campaign}-species-list-input.txt`** (and, per week, `{campaign}-species-list-week-NN-input.txt`) is the list handed *to* BirdNET as input.
 It is written in species-list mode (a copy of your list) and in location mode when a must-have species list is merged on top of the geographic list.
 Plain location mode writes no input file, because BirdNET filters directly from the coordinates.
 - **`{campaign}-species-list.txt`** (and, per week, `{campaign}-species-list-week-NN.txt`) is the geographic species list BirdNET *derived* from the campaign's coordinates, exported in location mode for reference.
+Perch v2 reuses these lists as its post-filter when run in location mode.

 No combined, summary, or per-week CSVs are produced: the "All campaigns" view in the Examine panel concatenates the per-campaign CSVs in memory, so it always reflects the current per-campaign files.

 ### Examine Detections
 Review and annotate results.
 Detection CSVs are loaded into a grid with multi-column sorting and filtering, inline annotation editing (Verified, Corrected_Species, Comment), and audio playback per detection.
-Annotations are written back to the source CSVs automatically.
+When more than one model has been run for a campaign, all detections appear in the same grid; sort or filter on the `Model` column to slice by source.
+Annotations are written back to the source CSV (the one the row was loaded from) automatically.
 Filtered results can be exported to a new CSV, and audio snippets for selected detections can be extracted with configurable padding.

 When exporting audio snippets, annotation values are reflected in the output filenames:
 - **Verified**: appends `_confirmed`, `_incorrect`, or `_uncertain` depending on the value.